Lesie-23/Olist-Ecommerce-Analytics/README.md

 * Performed data profiling in Python to understand the datasets, columns, data types, and overall structure.
 * Removed unnecessary columns that were not required for the analysis to reduce the data volume.
 * Loaded all **9 prepared tables into MySQL** using SQLAlchemy.
-* Used `customer_unique_id` as the primary customer identifier for customer-level analysis rather than `customer_id`, allowing purchases associated with the same underlying customer to be analyzed together.
+* Used `customer_unique_id` as the customer-level identifier for customer analysis rather than `customer_id`, allowing purchases associated with the same underlying customer to be analyzed together.
 * Connected Power BI to MySQL and imported **8 of the 9 tables** into the Power BI model.
 * Excluded the **geolocation table** from Power BI because it was not required for the final business analysis.
 * In Power Query, merged the `order_reviews` data into the orders data to make review information available alongside order-level analysis.